iann0036/tf-cfn-provider/docs/providers/tencentcloud/ContainerClusterInstance.md

 `WanIp` - Describe the wan ip of the node.

-`LanIp` - Descirbe the lan ip of the node.
+`LanIp` - Describe the lan ip of the node.

 ## See Also